Lolloc99/Lolloc99/README.md

 - 👀 I’m interested in improve my programming skills
 - 🔍 I currently know html, css, javascript (with VueJs or React with NextJs), php (with Laravel) and Python (with fast api)
 - 🌱 i'm looking for improve my current skill and learn Angular, Java and as much as possible :Q__
-- 💞️ I’m looking to collaborate with no one except the people in my office :P
 - 📫 How to reach me: lollobrigida.carlo@gmail.com

 <!---